nguyenshane/IoTMining/README.md

 This repo is a research project for the paper Incremental Learning from IoT for Smart Home Automation

 ## Prerequisite / Installation:
-- Python 3.6 or install Anaconda, then import environment.yml to have the recommended environment
+- Python 3.6 or install Anaconda for Python 3.6 (https://docs.anaconda.com/anaconda/user-guide/faq/#anaconda-faq-35), then import environment.yml to have the recommended environment
 - Install efficient apriori library using `pip install efficient-apriori`

 ## Input: